 July sees the harvest festival Dumje, in which Sherpas give thanks and celebrate the success of their labour.
 The festival is celebrated partly at home and partly by visiting the nearest monastery to pay respects and attend ritual dances.

 Many festivals are centred on the family home, and are not often attended by visiting trekkers in the Everest Region, but one notable exception is Mani Rimdu.
 If you’re visiting the Everest Region in late October or early November, you may be able to witness this vibrant celebration at Thyangboche Monastery.
 Made famous by its colourful masked dances and the incredible atmosphere, Sherpa people travel from miles around to witness the twirling ‘Black Hat’ dancers dispel evil demons and monks play Tibetan horns during the three-day festival.

-Our Annapurna & Everest Panorama Trek, Everest Base Camp & Gokyo Lakes and Luxury Lodges of Everest trek attend the Mani Rimdu.
+Our Everest Base Camp & Gokyo Lakes trek attends the Mani Rimdu.
 You will be able to witness this vibrant celebration at Thyangboche Monastery - situated at 3,863 metres (12,674ft), the monastery is the largest gompa in the Everest region of Nepal and boasts stunning mountain-top views of breathtaking ice-capped mountains.